laminas/laminas-modulemanager/doc/book/zend.module-manager.module-autoloader.md

 # The Module Autoloader

-Zend Framework 2 ships with the default module autoloader `Zend\Loader\ModuleAutoloader`.
+Laminas ships with the default module autoloader `Laminas\Loader\ModuleAutoloader`.
 It is a specialized autoloader responsible for locating and on-demand loading of, the `Module` classes from a variety of sources.

 ## Module Autoloader Usage

-By default, the provided `Zend\ModuleManager\Listener\DefaultListenerAggregate` sets up the `ModuleAutoloader`; as a developer, you need only provide an array of module paths, either absolute or relative to the application's root, for the `ModuleAutoloader` to check when loading modules.
+By default, the provided `Laminas\ModuleManager\Listener\DefaultListenerAggregate` sets up the `ModuleAutoloader`; as a developer, you need only provide an array of module paths, either absolute or relative to the application's root, for the `ModuleAutoloader` to check when loading modules.
 The `DefaultListenerAggregate` will take care of instantiating and registering the `ModuleAutoloader`